 During the short drive through the beautiful downtown, we did notice that the car didn’t run particularly smoothly, especially when at stop signs.
 However, we didn’t think much of it at the time since it was pretty much a brand new car.
 Thinking back now, it probably had been sitting on the lot collecting dust for some time without regular check-ups.
 Maybe a manual would have been the better option?!
 The least we could have done was driven back to the rental car company to see if they had another option.

-Lesson 3 – Make Sure the Car Is Running Smoothly or You Will Not Have a Successful Roadtrip
+Lesson 3 – Make Sure The Car Is Running Smoothly For A Successful Road Trip

 The Tatacoa Desert is located on the other side of the Central Andes mountain range from Popayan.
 Only a few minutes after leaving Popayan, you start the ascent.
 While taking in the beautiful views, Mike noticed that the vehicle had a real lack of power when faced with the steady incline.
 He switched it to “sport” mode so he could manually drop it into a lower gear to better control how much power the vehicle was using.
 It helped, but not a ton.
 This was beginning to become worrisome.